I wanted him to experience a “rite of passage” into manhood – something I read about in the book “Raising a Modern Day Knight” by Robert Lewis.

 As I said, the $1,900 fee will help cover the operational cost of the event as well as a donation to Shriners Hospital For Children – the charity that my family and I have been giving to for over a decade.
 We believe in supporting causes and charities that make our world a better place as such we’ve made giving back apart of this program.

-I’ve limited the capacity for this day to 50 total attendees (25 dads and 25 sons).
 The last Squire program sold out quickly so please understand that once this class is full we can not accept anyone else.